bleenco/ngx-uploader/README.md

   }

   onUploadOutput(output: UploadOutput): void {
-    console.log(output); // lets output to see what's going on in the console

     if (output.type === 'allAddedToQueue') { // when all files added in queue
       // uncomment this if you want to auto upload files when added
       // const event: UploadInput = {